Raising kids who care about others and the common good.

 Who can join?

-Any U.S. based middle or high school that would like to use new resources from Making Caring Common to foster meaning and purpose.
+Any U.S.-based high school that would like to use new resources from Making Caring Common to foster meaning and purpose.
 We’re looking for schools that have NO active purpose-fostering intervention or set of resources.

 What is required